-- Accelerates river bank erosion by burrowing; - Population expansion may occur in the St. Lawrence River which has appropriate environmental conditions; - May compete with and prey on native species.
+- · Accelerates river bank erosion by burrowing; - Population expansion may occur in the St. Lawrence River which has appropriate environmental conditions; - May compete with and prey on native species.

-- Learn how to recognize Chinese mitten crab; - · Follow the guidelines at the end of this booklet.
+- · Learn how to recognize Chinese mitten crab; - DO NOT RELEASE THE CRAB: - · Catch it and freeze it; if not possible, destroy it; - · Follow the guidelines at the end of this pamphlet.